Blunham: History

 The station on the Oxford to Cambridge railway line was in use from 1862 until 1968, when the line closed.
 The converted station buildings on Old Station Road remain readily distinguishable from the surrounding modern housing by their yellow brick with red brick patterns.
 The old railway is now part of Route 51 of the National Cycle Network.
 The route heads east towards Sandy and west towards Willington and Bedford.

 Governance

 Blunham parish council is made up of 10 elected councillors who serve a four-year term.
 The council is responsible for roadside seats, bus shelters, the play equipment on the playing field, the cemetery, the church yard and some of the street lighting.

 It is part of Sandy ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Blunham was administered as part of the hundred of Wixamtree.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Blunham was in the Mid Bedfordshire parliamentary constituency until 1997.
-Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.
+Blunham was in the Mid Bedfordshire parliamentary constituency until 1997 and North East Bedfordshire until 2024.
+Now in North Bedfordshire, its elected member is Richard Fuller of the Conservative Party.